City of Peachtree Corners

-In Peachtree Corners, the economic development corridor is located the center of the city in an area known as Technology Park Atlanta (Tech Park).
-This area represents the majority of where the city collects their occupational tax and retail sales tax revenues.
-Tech Park is important for several reasons, but most importantly, it represents the origin of the city, which come into existence in July of 2012.
+In Peachtree Corners, the economic development corridor is in the center of the city in an area known as Technology Park Atlanta (Tech Park).
+This area represents the majority of where the city collects its occupational tax and retail sales tax revenues.
+Tech Park is important for several reasons, but most importantly, it represents the origin of the city, which came into existence in July of 2012.

 The area really began to establish itself in the 1960s, when a Georgia Tech graduate turned developer Paul Duke, decided to address the exodus of talent from the Georgia Institute of Technology from the Atlanta area due to the lack of available technology jobs.
-Duke began looking at ways to develop around the metro Atlanta area, and took his inspiration from the Research Triangle area of North Carolina.
-With that inspiration, Duke speculatively constructed an area approximately 20 miles from the city, that included an abundance of Class A office buildings with the intention of filling them only with tech companies.
-As it was being constructed, it began growing, and it was aptly named Technology Park Atlanta.
+Duke began looking at ways to develop around the metro Atlanta area and took his inspiration from the Research Triangle area of North Carolina.
+With that inspiration, Duke speculatively constructed an area approximately 20 miles from the city, which included an abundance of Class A office buildings with the intention of filling them only with tech companies.
+As it was being constructed, it began growing and was aptly named Technology Park Atlanta.

-Since its inception, Tech Park has grown to over 500 acres in land area, supports over 10,000 employees, 2,000 residents and services approximately 60,000 cars that travel on State Road 140, the main throughfare that bifurcates the park.
-Having the combination both business and residential has turned Tech Park into a living, breathing, ecosystem in and of itself.
+Since its inception, Tech Park has grown to over 500 acres in land area, supports over 10,000 employees, 2,000 residents, and services approximately 60,000 cars that travel on State Road 140, the main thoroughfare that bifurcates the park.
+Having the combination of both business and residential has turned Tech Park into a living, breathing, ecosystem in and of itself.

 As is known, people like to live close to where they work.
 This has allowed the City of Peachtree Corners and Tech Park to grow together.
 It is for this reason that Peachtree Corners has approximately 45,000 jobs and 45,000 residents within the city limits.
 In 2010, the residents, with the desire to have more local control over this community, began the path to cityhood.
 In July of 2012, a referendum on cityhood was held, the residents voted to approve, and the City of Peachtree Corners was created.

-Due to its locations outside of Metro Atlanta, the city developed within a highly competitive area surrounded by many established, high performing municipalities.
-Leadership of the new city began the process of finding a path forward to grow and develop the city for the future, particularly from an economic development standpoint.
+Due to its locations outside of Metro Atlanta, the city developed within a highly competitive area surrounded by many established, high-performing municipalities.
+The leadership of the new city began the process of finding a path forward to grow and develop the city for the future, particularly from an economic development standpoint.
 One unique thing came to the surface, Tech Park.

-The city began to develop Tech Park into an environment in which business could thrive.
-To do this, they had to find a unique solution to the problems of technology development that had not yet been solved.
+The city began to develop Tech Park into an environment in which businesses could thrive.
+To do this, they had to find a unique solution to the problems of technological development that had not yet been solved.
 Many steps are necessary for creating a successful technology.
 The first step is proof of concept.
 Following concept development, testing must be conducted in a closed, safe, and controlled environment.
-After successful closed testing, real world testing is required.
+After successful closed testing, real-world testing is required.
 Due to numerous safety and regulatory reasons, most technology cannot just be introduced in a public arena.
 There needed to be an intermediate step.

-This development is what has become Curiosity Lab, a living, breathing, real world ecosystem, that was created to provide a next level technology testing environment for national and international companies.
+This development has become Curiosity Lab, a living, breathing, real-world ecosystem, which was created to provide a next-level technology testing environment for national and international companies.